Weatherbys: History

 There was always the handling of money.
 From the guineas of 18th century aristocrats to more than £160m of prize money in 2018, the role of “Stakeholder” has always remained vested in Weatherbys.

 For the principal participants in the sport, Weatherbys offered accounting facilities.
 Holding their winnings to fund their future race entries.
 By the 1980s, the firm was effectively offering racehorse owners a current account alongside an option for short-term borrowing.

 Discussions with the Bank of England in 1994 resulted in Weatherbys acquiring a banking licence and the founding of their banking division.

 For the first few years, Weatherbys Bank served its traditional client cohort – racehorse owners, breeders, trainers and a payroll office for jockeys.
 The banking licence enabled a full suite of financial offerings.
 Clients had chequebooks, debit cards, loans, term deposits and foreign exchange services.

 In 1997, Arkle Asset Finance, a 100% subsidiary of Weatherbys Bank, was established to provide commercial asset finance services.

 By 2006, Weatherbys Bank was ready to develop into Weatherbys Private bank and Weatherbys Racing Bank.
 An office was opened in central London, and Weatherbys Private Bank was devised with wealth criteria applying, but Thoroughbred connection for clients removed.
 Weatherbys Bank continued to provide services for those engaged in racing and breeding, with approximately 10,000 owners, trainers and jockeys on the books today.
 The majority of Weatherbys Private Bank's clients are now unconnected to racing.

 In 2012, the insurance broking business, Weatherbys Hamilton was constituted as a partnership with a number of partners providing brokerage services for bloodstock, property and liability insurance.

-In 2020, it will be 250 years since the Jockey Club appointed James Weatherby effectively as its secretary The firm has prospered since and remains in family ownership.
-Johnny and Roger Weatherby, the seventh generation of the family, run the company today - an unbroken history of family ownership for 249 years.
+In 2020, it was 250 years since the Jockey Club appointed James Weatherby effectively as its secretary The firm has prospered since and remains in family ownership.
+Johnny and Roger Weatherby, the seventh generation of the family, run the company today - an unbroken history of family ownership for 255 years.